BigNicker123/bignicker123.github.io/docs/planning.md

 ## Business Case

 ### Problem statement
-This Project will produce a Web App that will allow a user to locate the closest electric car charging point.
-The User will be able to select the type of charger they require based on the power output, tariff and speed of charge.
+Our project aims to create a web application designed to empower users in Bristol with electric vehicles.
+This innovative app will enable users to seamlessly pinpoint the nearest electric car charging stations while offering the flexibility to choose a charger based on their specific requirements, including power output, tariff, and charging speed.

 ### Business benefits
-This will app will benefit people in bristol that use electric cars as they will be able to search for car chargers that work with their car quickly and effectively.
+The envisioned web app is set to revolutionise the electric car charging experience for Bristol's eco-conscious community.
+By providing a swift and efficient means to discover compatible charging points, it will not only streamline the electric vehicle charging process but also contribute to reducing the carbon footprint in the region.

 ### Options Considered
-There are already some apps that provide this service, for example the Tesla Supercharger Network however this app is exclusve to Tesla drivers.
+While existing solutions, like the Tesla Supercharger Network, serve a select audience, our project's inclusive approach caters to all electric vehicle users in Bristol, irrespective of the car's make and model.

 ### Expected Risks
 Market Competition: There are already established electric car charger finder apps and services.
 New entrants may struggle to compete with existing platforms.